H4seeb-Ahmd/H4seeb-Ahmd/README.md

-- 👋 Hi, I’m @H4seeb-Ahmd
+- 👋 Hi, I’m Haseeb Ahmed
 - 👀 I’m interested in coding and filmmaking
-- 🌱 I’m currently learning machine learning and editing
+- 🌱 I’m currently learning machine learning and video editing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.instagram.com/wind.umaliyamogam/profilecard/?igsh=MWp0Zmw5OXVvYjR4aA==
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 H4seeb-Ahmd/H4seeb-Ahmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.